 These skin cells remain on your skin and frequently block hair follicles from growing outward.
 Instead they are forced to grow sideways under the skin, causing an ingrown hair.

 Remedy: Exfoliation!
 The absolute best way to fight dead skin cells is by exfoliating once or twice a week.
 This clears away dead skin and leaves you ready to eliminate unwanted hairs.
-For best results, try out microdermabrasion.
+At a minimum, you should be using a high quality exfoliating scrub one per week.
+For best long-term results, look into microdermabrasion.

 Shaving, Waxing, and Epilating